cs-ed/impacts-estark5/README.md

 ### Outcomes

 Describe how your plan will facilitate diversity/equity/inclusion and help broadening participation in computing.
 Also describe how the course plan will help long-term goals in addressing computing impacts on society.

+The primary outcome is students who are aware of social issues surrounding computing.
+In particular students should understand the current state and demographics of the tech industry.
+Students will be able to describe societal issues both caused and solved by computers.
+Students will be able to analyze current issues in the context of computing's role in causing or solving them.
+These outcomes will help foster a culture of citizenship around the subject of computing.